The movement claim that ordinary Americans living in the fifty states are 'nonresident aliens' for IRC purposes is unsupported

 Verdict

-Supported.
-A U.S. citizen cannot be a nonresident alien for IRC purposes.
-The conclusion follows from the express text of 26 U.S.C. § 7701(b)(1)(B) and is reinforced by 26 CFR § 1.1-1(b).
+Unsupported.
+The movement claim that ordinary Americans living in the fifty states are nonresident aliens for IRC purposes has no support in the operative statutory text.
+26 U.S.C. § 7701(b)(1)(B)’s express conjunctive “neither a citizen of the United States nor a resident of the United States” excludes U.S. citizens from the nonresident-alien cell by its own terms.
+26 CFR § 1.1-1(b) confirms the worldwide-tax rule for citizens “wherever resident.”
 The territorial-volunteer reading at the heart of The Federal Zone fails at this single statutory provision, regardless of what conclusions are reached on upstream interpretive questions about “United States,” “State,” “includes,” or Brushaber.

-This finding pairs with the concept page on “nonresident alien” in the IRC (which develops the textual analysis at length) and the Brushaber essay (which addresses the case-law reinterpretation that the territorial-volunteer reading depends on).
+This finding pairs with the concept page on “nonresident alien” in the IRC (which develops the textual analysis at length), the Brushaber essay (which addresses the case-law reinterpretation that the territorial-volunteer reading depends on), and the citizenship-foreclosure finding (which addresses the parallel-citizenship sub-move).